py-sdl/py-sdl2/doc/tutorial/helloworld.rst

 access to the screen, so we can display the logo and thus represent it to the user. ::

-    sdl2ext.init ()
+    sdl2.ext.init()

-    window = sdl2ext.Window("Hello World!", size=(640, 480))
+    window = sdl2.ext.Window("Hello World!", size=(640, 480))
     window.show()

-    factory = sdl2ext.SpriteFactory(sdl2ext.SOFTWARE)
+    factory = sdl2.ext.SpriteFactory(sdl2.ext.SOFTWARE)
     sprite = factory.from_image(RESOURCES.get_path("hello.bmp"))

     spriterenderer = factory.create_sprite_renderer(window)
     spriterenderer.render(sprite)

-First, we initialise the :mod:`sdl2.ext` internals to gain access to the screen and and to be able to create windows on top of it.
+First, we initialise the :mod:`sdl2.ext` internals to gain access to the screen and to be able to create windows on top of it.
 Once done with that, :class:`sdl2.ext.Window` will create the window for us and we supply a title to be shown on the window's border along with its initial size.
 Since :class:`sdl2.ext.Window` instances are not shown by default,